-The NC and the Board had reviewed and recommended the re-election of the abovementioned Directors at the forthcoming AGM.
-The retiring of the abovementioned Directors would be tabled for re-election at the forthcoming AGM.
+The NC and the Board had reviewed and recommended the re-election of Mr Chew Choy Seng as a Director of the Company at the forthcoming AGM.
+The retiring of Mr Chew Choy Seng would be tabled for re-election at the forthcoming AGM.